meanjollies/shame-mx-ipv6/README.md

 `$ ./shame-mx-ipv6.rb -c domains.csv [-b domain1.com,domain2.com]`

 ### Configuration
-When running, pass in the CSV file containing the domains you want to check via the `-c` or `--csv' parameter.
+When running, pass in the CSV file containing the domains you want to check via the `-c` or `--csv` parameter.

 The optional `blacklist` parameter can be used to exclude domains that should not be checked.